Generic name: lamivudine (la MIV ue deen)

-Taking this medicine will not prevent you from passing HIV to other people.
+Using Epivir HBV will not prevent your disease from spreading.
 Do not have unprotected sex or share razors or toothbrushes.
 Talk with your doctor about safe ways to prevent HIV transmission during sex.
 Sharing drug or medicine needles is never safe, even for a healthy person.

-Epivir HBV (lamivudine) side effects
+Epivir HBV side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.